chrplr/AIP2015/00_Installation/install.md

 ### Atom

+    sudo apt-get install atom

- If you are using linux, you are most probably already using a decent text editor and thus won't need Atom.
+ But if you are using linux, you might already be using a decent text editor and thus won't need Atom.